 Greyhounds are an intelligent breed who enjoy learning new tricks.
 Positive reinforcement is always advised.

 Greyhounds are low maintenance when it comes to grooming.
 Their short, sleek coats may require a light brushing with a rubber brush or grooming mitt every few weeks.
 When bathing your Greyhound ensure you use a gentle canine shampoo to avoid skin irritation.

 As members of this breed are often predisposed to digestive problems, finding a gentle, premium kibble is important.
-Pooch & Mutts’ Health & Digestion range is grain-free and junk free and has added ingredients to provide functional benefits for dogs with sensitive stomachs.
+Browse our full range of dog food and treats for sensitive stomachs.
+They're junk free and have added ingredients to provide functional benefits for dogs with sensitive stomachs.

 You'll find a handy feeding calculator on every product page here at Pooch & Mutt to help you identify how much of our health led recipes are right for the age, size and weight of your dog.